Monster Mash Creative Arts/Drama: Grade K-1

 This class instills digital technology skills and technology literacy and promotes an understanding of math and language usage, embedded in digital music production.
 Through learning the foundations of music making, students incorporate math concepts (fractions and multiples) and pattern recognition.
 Building Beats’ digital music production program is based on the principles of Connected Learning, which recognizes and leverages the power of digital technology into students’ learning processes and Design Thinking.
 Led by Building Beats, which provides DJ and music programs that teach entrepreneurial, leadership, and life skills to youth throughout NYC.
 Note: A $50 supplemental fee is charged.

-Children will experience the magic of live musical theater, as they work yearlong toward a May 2018 production.
+Children will experience the magic of live musical theater, as they work yearlong toward a May 2019 production.
 If your child has a wild imagination and an interest in performing, then this is the perfect class for them.
 Kids will go through a professional audition process, while training in character and scene study, dance and choreography, vocal direction, and other stagecraft skills.
 All students will learn the power of working together as an ensemble, while gaining confidence individually.
 Director Tyler Eley, Musical Director Dominick Matsko, Choreographer Kaitlyn Frotton and Scenic Designer Maddie Bucci are all experienced theater professionals in their fields.
-Fame is the bittersweet but ultimately inspiring story of a diverse group of students who commit four years of grueling artistic and academic work.
-Following the success of the hit motion picture, television, and stage show, the musical is a touching coming-of-age story (which includes the hit title song!).
+Disney’s Aladdin JR is based on the 1992 Academy-Award- winning film and the 2014 hit Broadway show about the “diamond in the rough” street rat who learns that his true worth lies deep within.
 Note: A $150 supplemental fee is charged PER TERM.
-THIS CLASS RUNS UNTIL 5:30 PM.

 Rock Guitar: Grades 2-5